ticky/dotfiles/readme.md

 * **Bash 3.2** or newer
   _Sorry, MinGW users_

-The focus of future updates to these dotfiles will be zsh.
-At some point, bash support may be removed, but only once the environments I use consistently have a compatible zsh version available.
+The focus of future updates to these dotfiles will be `zsh`.
+At some point, `bash` support may be removed or reduced, but only once the environments I use consistently have a compatible `zsh` version available.

 ## Setup